Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 Damaging the threads could end up becoming a very costly ordeal, and would likely be easiest to fix by removing and replacing that area of the block, which is a waste of time and money when only one small delicate part of it was damaged.

-If you're not confident in your ability to adapt when needed, or to use the instructions in this or other articles, to remove the broken heater hose quick connector, take your vehicle in to a professional shop mechanic or hire a mobile mechanic asap.
+If you're not confident in your ability to adapt when needed, to use the instructions in this or other articles, or to remove the broken heater hose quick connector, take your vehicle to a professional shop mechanic or hire a mobile mechanic ASAP.

-Should You Fix It Yourself, Take It To a Professional, or Sell It?
+Should You DIY, Take It to a Professional, or Sell It?

 Still Want to Do This Project Yourself?